-Applicants will be short-listed according to how well they demonstrate in their competency statement that they have the competencies required to carry out the role.
+Applicants will be short-listed according to how well they demonstrate in their supporting statement that they have the competencies required to carry out the role.
 The panel will be looking for a range of indicative behaviours so the more concrete detail you can provide the better.

-Some key points about writing a competency statement:
+Some key points about writing a supporting statement:

-- A competency statement responds specifically to each of the competencies outlined in the role description (you do not need to address each individual behavioural indicator in your competency statement, as these are examples of competence). - Address each competency separately use the competency as the heading.
-Read the behaviours and think of specific examples to support the competency. - Provide evidence that you have the competencies required for the role for which you are applying.
-Evidence is an example or several examples of specific times when you have demonstrated the particular competency either in work or community experiences. - Depending on the competency, it might be more appropriate to describe one situation in rich detail (for example, a situation about conflict resolution), or alternatively, provide a list of ways in which you demonstrate the competency daily (for example, time management/organisational skills). - As a guide, we recommend that you address each competency in approximately 2-3 paragraphs.
+- Must respond specifically to each of the competencies outlined in the role description (you do not need to address each individual behavioural in your statement, as these are examples of competence). - Address each competency separately use the competency as the heading.
+Read the behaviour's and think of specific examples to support the competency. - Provide evidence that you have the competencies required for the role for which you are applying.
+Evidence is an example or several examples of specific times when you have demonstrated the particular competency either in work or community experiences.

+- Depending on the competency, it might be more appropriate to describe one situation in rich detail (for example, a situation about resolving a problem), or alternatively, provide a list of ways in which you demonstrate the competency daily (for example, time management/organisational skills). - As a guide, we recommend that you address each competency in approximately 2-3 paragraphs.
 (Applicants should try to keep the competency statement to no more than half a page). - Check the key responsibilities and the context of the role to ensure that the examples are relevant.

-The SHARE model can assist you when preparing examples for your competency statement.
+The SHARE model can assist you when preparing examples for your competency statement: